dbp-osel/EMATS/README.md

   - firfilt 2.7.1

 ### Sample Code
-For usability, the following sample code has been provided in the "Processed EEG" folder:
+For testing, the following sample code has been provided in the "Processed EEG" folder:

 **testEEG.mat**: a 3-minute EEG sample that has been preprocessed for use in our models.